 Avi Vantage supports terminating client SSL and TLS connections at the virtual service.
 This requires Avi Vantage to send a certificate to clients that authenticates the site and establishes secure communications.
 A virtual service that handles secure connections will require both of the following:

-- SSL certificate: A certificate is presented to clients connecting to the site.
+- SSL Certificate - A certificate is presented to clients connecting to the site.
 SSL certificates may also be used to present to administrators connecting to the Avi Vantage web interface or API, and also for Avi Service Engines to present to servers when SE-to-server encryption is required with client (the SE) authentication.

-The SSL Certifications tab on the Templates > Security page shown below supports import, export, and generation of SSL certificates or certificate requests.
+The SSL Certifications tab on Templates > Security page shown below supports import, export, and generation of SSL certificates or certificate requests.

 From this page different kinds of certificates may be created: